Pumpkin spice foods cost up to 160% more than regular version

 "Gold standard of innovation"

-Demand for fall flavors has been rising ever since Starbucks first spawned the trend with the launch of its Pumpkin Spice Latte 19 years ago.
-The beverage has been so popular that the coffee giant recently launched what it calls a "pumpkin portal" where customers can take quizzes about Starbucks products and other trivia.
+Customer demand for fall flavors has steadily grown ever since Starbucks first spawned the trend with the launch of its Pumpkin Spice Latte 19 years ago.
+The beverage has become so popular that the coffee giant recently launched what it calls a "pumpkin portal" where customers can take quizzes about Starbucks products and other trivia.

+The beverage has been in such high demand in the U.K. that the coffee giant says it is dealing with a temporary shortage of the coffee confection, The Sun reported.

+"The Pumpkin Spice Latte continues to be one of our most popular and requested beverages that customers look forward to every year," a Starbucks spokesperson told the British newspaper.
+"We can confirm there is no national shortage and only a handful of stores are experiencing temporary shortages due to high demand."

 Starbucks executive Peter Dukes, the creator of the pumpkin spice latte, told CBS Mornings last year that the coffee confection's success lies in the fact that it was a "unique" beverage when it launched.
 To date, the company has sold more than 500 million pumpkin flavored lattes.